redbadger/microservice-benchmark/README.md

 ## Scenario

-A common scenario for microservices is that they orchestrate across number of backend services.
-Often those services are legacy, with high latency.
+A common scenario for microservices is that they orchestrate a number of backend services.
+Often those services are legacy with high latency.
 The goal of this exercise is to highlight the differences between several tech choices in terms of how well they perform in that situation.

 We're focusing on a RESTful HTTP API, which for each incoming request, makes a small number of upstream API requests, collects data from the responses and responds to the original request.
-The majority of the time taken to respond is just waiting for responses from upstream requests.
+The majority of the time taken to respond is waiting for responses from upstream requests.
 Therefore the performance is IO-bound.
 We believe this is a fairly typical scenario in microservice architectures in large-scale enterprise systems.

 ## Performance measures

-We're assuming these services run under cluster orchestration (e.g. Kubernetes) and inside linux containers (e.g. Debian in Docker).
+We're assuming these services run under cluster orchestration (e.g. Kubernetes) and inside Linux containers (e.g. Debian in Docker).
 On that basis we're focusing on:

 - throughput under a certain level of resource constraints (CPU & RAM)
 - resource consumption required to handle a fixed high throughput